vijaynbec/VijayN_CloudPractical/README.md

-# 🚀 Cloud Practical Projects
+# 🚀 VijayN Cloud Practical Projects

 Welcome to my curated collection of AWS infrastructure demos using Terraform, CI/CD, and container orchestration.
 Each folder contains hands-on projects with reusable code, validation steps, and modular architecture.